Looking for new ways to boost your bottom line? Do you offer alcohol at your restaurant? What if guests could bring their own?

 1. Complete the Drink

-The first spin on a traditional BYOB restaurant is an establishment that provides the things a guest may need to create a “complete” alcoholic beverage.
-In cases where spirits are allowed, this may involve the restaurant offering mixers, shakers, strainers, and garnishes like olives or fruit twists.
+The first spin on a traditional BYOB restaurant is an establishment that “completes” the drink.
+It provides guests with the tools needed to create an alcoholic beverage.
+In cases where you allow spirits, offer mixers and garnishes like olives or fruit twists.
+This is a fun opportunity to offer guests “Build your own Mimosa” if they bring champagne.
 This type of eatery provides all the things necessary for guests to act like their table’s own bartender.

 2. Full-Service Optional

-This type of hybrid BYOB restaurant is quite similar to the one just discussed.
+This type of hybrid BYOB restaurant is quite like the one discussed above.
 The key difference between the two is how the alcohol a guest brings in is presented.
-In this kind of setup, customers will give their alcohol to a restaurant employee upon arrival.
-Staffers will then serve the alcohol to the appropriate table as if the alcohol originated from the restaurant’s own supply.
+In this situation, customers give their alcohol to a restaurant employee upon arrival.
+Then, servers will present alcohol to the appropriate table as if it was chosen from the drink or wine list.

 4. Corkage Fee

-The fourth hybrid BYOB eatery can be any one of the three mentioned above.
-How this policy is different from the others relates to its fees.
+The fourth hybrid BYOB restaurant can be any one of the three mentioned above.
+But, this policy is different from the others relating to its fees.
 This type of eatery adds a “corkage fee” to the bill of diners who bring in their own beer, wine, or spirits.
-A corkage fee is simply what a person must pay to enjoy the privilege of drinking alcohol at the restaurant.
+A corkage fee is what a person must pay to enjoy the privilege of drinking alcohol at the restaurant.
 Establishments usually assess corkage fees on a per bottle basis.

 How Is BYOB Beneficial to Restaurants?

 Having a BYOB status can be beneficial for restaurants in some meaningful ways.
-Arguably the most significant benefit of running a BYOB restaurant is that it can save you a significant amount of money.
-Depending on the location of your eatery, liquor licenses or permits may have six-figure price tags, which put them out of the reach of many restauranteurs.
-By going the BYOB route, you may be able to keep that money in the bank or invest it in other aspects of your business, such as upgrading your kitchen equipment or refurbishing your dining room.
+The most significant benefit of running a BYOB restaurant is saving money.
+Liquor licenses or permits may have six-figure price tags and vary by location.
+This puts them out of the reach of many restaurateurs.
+If your restaurant implements BYOB, you can use that saved money in other places.
+You can invest it in other aspects of your business.
+Finally, upgrade your kitchen equipment or remodel your dining room.

-In addition to saving you money up front, BYOB can benefit your establishment in the following ways:
+On top of saving you money upfront, BYOB can benefit your establishment in the following ways:

 1. Enables Guests to Connect With Your Restaurant